 Practical Advice for MSPs

 MSPs aren’t defenseless against cyberthreats, however.
-Dark Cubed suggests these steps to minimize the chances of a security breach:
+For example, Dark Cubed (now a part of Celerium) suggests these steps minimize the chances of a security breach:

 - Ensure all remote access capabilities are accessed via VPN and require multifactor authentication.